simon04/gnome-shell-extension-weather/README.md

 #### Show Text in Panel (optional, true by default)

-You can configure whether to show the weather condition text together with the temperature in the panel (requires restart of GNOME Shell).
+You can configure whether to show the weather condition text (aka. comment) together with the temperature in the panel (requires restart).
+If only weather condition text is undesired, consider show-comment-in-panel option.

     gsettings set org.gnome.shell.extensions.weather show-text-in-panel true
     gsettings set org.gnome.shell.extensions.weather show-text-in-panel false

+#### Show Comment in Panel (optional, false by default)

+Configures whether to show the comment (aka. weather condition text, e.g. "Windy", "Clear") in the panel.
+Note that the temperature is still shown (if undesired, consider show-text-in-panel option).

+    gsettings set org.gnome.shell.extensions.weather show-comment-in-panel false
+    gsettings set org.gnome.shell.extensions.weather show-comment-in-panel true

 #### Position in Panel (optional, center by default)